Andreas Möller: Style of play

-Described by Stephan Uersfeld of ESPN FC as "one of the greatest midfielders of his generation", Möller was a talented, versatile, and complete advanced playmaker, who was known for his range of passing, creativity, vision, intelligence, and technical ability, as well as his agility, reactions, and his speed of thought and execution, which enabled him to play first–time passes; he also had the ability to carry the ball or run forward at defences while in possession.
+Described by Stephan Uersfeld of ESPN FC as "one of the greatest midfielders of his generation", Möller was a talented, versatile, and complete advanced playmaker, who was known for his unique sprinting speed - his nickname was "Turbo Möller" (running the 100 metres in 11.2 seconds)- combined with range of passing, creativity, vision, intelligence, and technical ability, as well as his agility, reactions, and his speed of thought and execution, which enabled him to play first–time passes; he also had the ability to carry the ball or run forward at defences while in possession.
 In addition to his creative capabilities and ability to provide assists to teammates, he was also known for his goalscoring, courtesy of his powerful and accurate striking ability with either foot, as well as his heading ability, which allowed him to excel in the air; his offensive qualities also allowed him to be deployed in more advanced roles, as a supporting striker or even as a winger on occasion, in addition to his usual central position as an attacking midfielder behind the strikers.
 He was also a free kick specialist.

 After retirement

+After his active career, Möller, together with other former professionals such as Dieter Eilts, obtained a football teacher's license at the German Sport University Cologne.
+On 20 December 2006 he joined Viktoria Aschaffenburg in the area of sports organization and sponsoring.
 In June 2007, Möller started his career as football manager at Viktoria Aschaffenburg, playing in the Oberliga Hessen.
 From 2008 to 2011, he was athletic director for Kickers Offenbach.

 On 20 October 2015, Möller was given a job for the Hungary national team.
 Here he worked as an assistant for Bernd Storck.
 They played together for Borussia Dortmund when Dortmund won the West German Cup in the 1988–89 season.

 On 5 October 2019, Möller returned to Eintracht Frankfurt and was hired as head of the youth department.
+In order to have more time for his family, he declared in February 2022 that he would not extend his contract beyond the end of the season and would leave the academy after two and a half years.
+A short time later it was announced that Möller would be leaving on 31 March and that Alexander Richter would take over as his successor on April 1.

+Personal life

+On 28 April 1992 Möller married a school friend, with whom he has three daughters (born in 1993, 1995, and 2000 respectively).
+Since the beginning of 2001 he has been in a relationship with another woman, whom he married on 18 August 2007 after his first marriage ended in divorce in 2003.